itcon-pty-au/typingmind-cloud-backup/README.md

 #### Option A: Manual Configuration

-1. Click the **Sync** button
+1. Click the **Sync** button in the navigation menu
 2. Fill in your cloud storage credentials
 3. Click **Save** - the extension will:
    - Check if cloud backup exists and restore it if found
-   - Create initial backup if no cloud data exists
+   - Create initial backup if no cloud data exists and push the app data to cloud
    - Start automatic sync monitoring and daily backups

 #### Option B: URL Configuration (Recommended for multiple devices)